Create a new score

 To add a staff to an existing instrument in the score:

-- Select a staff in the score list on the right-hand side (e.g. see "Staff 1" in the image below).
+- Select a staff of the instrument in the score list on the right-hand side (e.g. see "Staff 1" in the image below).
 Click Add Staff or Add Linked Staff.

 - Adjust the Staff type, if applicable.